Search the FAQs

 Post-secondary (college and university) transcripts may be requested online when making your application and will be forwarded electronically to Durham College.

-As with full-time students, part-time students will acquire their own laptop from a vendor of their choosing as well as the hardware and software components required by their respective program (unless their program requires server-based software or software that can only be provided by Durham College).
+Students will acquire their own laptop from a vendor of their choosing as well as the hardware and software components required by their respective program (unless their program requires server-based software or software that can only be provided by Durham College).

 In order to receive a letter accepting you to a program at Durham College, you must first apply at www.ontariocolleges.ca.
 An admissions officer will review your application and if you meet the entrance requirements and there is space available, you will receive a letter stating that you have been admitted to the program.
 This letter will need to accompany your application for funding.

 Applications can be made online prior to completing your academic upgrading.
 If you provide Durham College with a letter from the academic upgrading institution, showing proof of enrolment in the required courses, we may be able to give you a conditional offer of admission.
 The conditions will be outlined in a letter from the college and must be completed by the deadline date specified in the letter.
-Conditional offers are subject to space availability and in the case of oversubscribed programs, mid-term marks must be provided by the published deadline date.
+Conditional offers are subject to space availability and in the case of highly competitive programs, mid-term marks must be provided by the published deadline date.

 The National Occupational Classification (NOC) 2006 provides a standardized language for describing the work performed by Canadians in the labour market.
 The NOC tool classifies occupations with a four-digit code according to skill type and level.
 The digits of the NOC code reflect important information about the occupation it represents.
 By providing a standard way of organizing labour market information, the NOC helps all Canadians become better informed about the world of work.